erdc/ampl/README_HPC.md

 ### Super Important to Know!!!

 Many HPC systems purge files in your work directory ($WORKDIR) that have not be touched for 30 days and there is no way to recovery these files.
 You will want to regularly back up files from your work directory to avoid losing your work.
+As a result, the user may opt to set up the "code" folder in their home directory ($HOME) and perform all AMPL runs in their work directory ($WORKDIR).

 ## Create the SSH Key and Add the Key to Git